LePetitBloc/ethereum-name-tags/README.md

 This address-tag mapping is not official!

 ## Submission
-You can submit an address-tag couple to this mapping by providing a proof public knowledge.
+You can submit an address-tag couple to this mapping by providing a public proof of knowledge.

 ## Description
 Before the creation of the [Ethereum name service](https://ens.domains/)